 The conference was loudly denounced by leading figures in ‘counterjihadist’ circles such as Frank Gaffney as yet another sinister Muslim attempt to silence free speech and Islamicize American society, and the AFDI staged a ‘Free Speech Rally’ outside the event.
 Some 2,000 people attended that rally and waved American flags at the attendees, many of whom also waved American flags at the conference.

 A noble and courageous stance?
 Not really, because Geller is not Voltaire, except insofar as Voltaire couldn’t stand Islam either.
-And her concerns were not so much with free speech per se, but in using the issue as a pretext to stage a very deliberate provocation aimed at advancing her a very specific loathing of Islam and a ‘counterjihadist’ narrative that presents violent Islamist extremism as part of a broader Islamic assault on western civilisation.
+And her concerns were not so much with free speech per se, but in using the issue as a pretext to promote a ‘counterjihadist’ narrative that presents violent Islamist extremism as part of a broader Islamic assault on western civilisation.